PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries: Evaluating Parallelism in Practice

 \textbf{Scalability Analysis.} To assess how parallelization benefits scale with task complexity, we conducted an in-depth analysis of Repeated Generation tasks with varying output counts.
 As Figure~\ref{fig:varying_n} illustrates, while serial execution time grows linearly with the number of requested outputs, parallel execution time remains relatively constant.
 This leads to increasing speedup factors for more complex queries, with some diminishing returns at higher counts due to API rate limiting.
 This pattern confirms that parallelization becomes increasingly valuable as query complexity grows—precisely when latency improvements matter most.

 \textbf{Comparative Method Performance.} Our quantitative comparison with SoT and ToP, detailed in Appendix~\ref{appendix:baseline_comparisons}, reveals the limitations of specialized decomposition approaches when faced with diverse real-world prompts.
-While these methods perform well within their designed domains (outline expansion for SoT, recursive problem decomposition for ToP), they struggle with the varied parallelization patterns present in our benchmark.
+SoT's two-phase outline-then-expand approach makes assumptions about task structure that don't generalize to extraction tasks, while ToP's recursive-problem-focused decomposition adds unnecessary overhead for flat, independent tasks; hence, they struggle with the varied parallelization patterns present in our benchmark.

 This limitation stems from fundamental architectural constraints: SoT's two-phase outline-then-expand approach makes assumptions about task structure that don't generalize to extraction or analytical tasks, while ToP's dependency-focused decomposition adds unnecessary overhead for flat, independent tasks.
 In contrast, our schema-based approach generalizes across the full spectrum of parallelization patterns by focusing on the minimal structural requirements for decomposition, demonstrating more consistent performance improvements across the benchmark's diverse prompts.